debaghosh/portfolio-website/README.md

 ## Personal Portfolio
-Made using html, css and some js.
+First itteration of my portfolio site made with simple html, css and some js.